hwankyu/hwankyu.github.io/_posts/2012-03-15-layout-sidebar-nav-list.md

 ---
 title: "Layout: Sidebar with Navigation List"
 excerpt: "A post with a sidebar navigation list."
+permalink: /layouts/layout-sidebar-nav-list/
 author_profile: false
 sidebar:
-  title: "Sample Title"
+  title: "Jekyll Test"
-  nav: sidebar-sample
+  nav: sidebar
 ---

 This post has a custom navigation list set in the post's YAML Front Matter.